 SNOWY OWL (Bubo scandiacus)

-The English name of this owl stems from is plumage color, perhaps also its Arctic origin.
+NAME: The English name of this owl stems from is plumage color, perhaps also its Arctic origin.
 The name ‘Owl’ is an onomatopoeia for the bird’s call and comes from Cockney.
 The Latin genus name ‘Bubo’ is from Greek and refers to a ‘great horned owl’, although the snowy owl does not have ear tufts.
 And the Latin species name ‘scandiacus’ stems from Scandinavia, which is part of its breeding range.

-The birds below were seen in December 2014 on the pillars of the old Hillsborough bridge.
-The adult male was on the northernmost pillar.
-It could be seen there for a few days.
+Photos/videos below: The birds below that were seen on the pillars of the old Hillsborough bridge stayed there for a few days.
 Snowy owls hunt by sitting in a strategic spot and waiting for the opportunity.
-The adult male was also in a spot that protected it from crow harassment.
-The other bird, a female or juvenile, had just escaped from a mob of crows and landed on this pillar, soon followed by one of the crows.
+The adult male was also in a spot that protected it from harassment by American crows.
+The other bird, a female or juvenile, had just escaped from a mob of crows and landed on a pillar in the open, soon followed by one of the crows.

 The same adult male as above is seen in this video:

 And the video below shows the interaction between the snowy owl and the American crow:

 Here’s another video of the same snowy owl facing winds (note how easily the owl can turn its head):